alan-turing-institute/AIrsenal/README.md

 pip install .
 ```

-AIrsenal is under regular development both to fix problems that come up and add new functionality.
-If you find a bug or have ideas for improvements or new features

-## Getting started
+## Configuration

-Once you've installed the module, you will need to set some environment variables (or alternatively you can put the values into files in the ```airsenal/data/``` directory, e.g. ```airsenal/data/FPL_TEAM_ID```:
+Once you've installed the module, you will need to set the following parameters:

 **Required:**
 1. `FPL_TEAM_ID`: the team ID for your FPL side.